Vietnam.vn - Nền tảng quảng bá Việt Nam

 A Gucci store in Berlin, Germany on January 22, 2021.
 Photo: Reuters

 Luxury industry analysts are concerned about the purchasing power of the Chinese market, which had been a boon for Gucci, Dior and Louis Vuitton until 2020.
-Recovery has been slow since the lockdown was lifted earlier this year.
+After lockdowns were lifted earlier this year, the recovery has been slow.
 “The Chinese watch market has recovered more slowly than expected,” said Sylvain Dolla, CEO of Swatch Group, which owns the Tissot watch brand.

 Hermès, on the other hand, has been doing well.
 In the third quarter, the French leather bag brand reported a 15.6% year-on-year increase in sales, after a 25% increase in the first half.
 Chief financial officer Eric du Halgouët said business in China, Macau, Taiwan and Hong Kong was “strong.”
 However, Hermès acknowledged that there are still macroeconomic challenges facing China in the short term.

 “The long- and medium-term growth potential remains strong,” Du Halgouët added.
-This forecast is helping Hermès continue to invest in opening one to two stores a year.
-It is preparing to open a store in Chengdu, primarily to sell handbags to those who have not yet traveled to Europe.
+This forecast is helping Hermès continue to invest in opening one or two stores a year.
+It is preparing to open a store in Chengdu, mainly to sell handbags to those who have not yet traveled to Europe.

 Phien An ( according to Le Monde )